lioshi/WonderCacheBundle/README.md

             )
         );

-**No more than that**

 ## Profiler's informations
-With symfony toolbar you can follow how **WonderCache** performs.
+> With symfony toolbar you can follow how **WonderCache** performs.
-If there's some error or warning:
+> If there's some error or warning:

 ![screenshot](https://raw.github.com/lioshi/WonderCacheBundle/master/Resources/images/wondercache_toolbar_errors.png)

-If all is good...
+>If all is good...

 ![screenshot](https://raw.github.com/lioshi/WonderCacheBundle/master/Resources/images/wondercache_toolbar_infos.png)

-... you can see more informations about how **WonderCache saves** your time:
+>... you can see more informations about how **WonderCache saves** your time:

 ![screenshot](https://raw.github.com/lioshi/WonderCacheBundle/master/Resources/images/wondercache_profiler_infos.png)

 ## Credits